Yuri (genre): Outside of Japan

 As yuri gained further recognition outside Japan, some artists began creating original English-language manga that were labeled as yuri or having yuri elements and subplots.
 Early examples of original English-language yuri comics include Steady Beat (2003) by Rivkah LaFille and 12 Days (2006) by June Kim, which were published between 2005 and 2006.
 Additionally, more English-developed visual novels and indie games have marketed themselves as yuri games.
+Some of these games include Highway Blossoms (2016) and Heart of the Woods (2019), both developed by Studio Élan.
 This has been aided by the Yuri Game Jam, a game jam established in 2015 that takes place annually.

 By the mid-2010s, yuri video games also began to be officially translated into English.
 In 2015, MangaGamer announced they would be releasing A Kiss for the Petals, the first license of a yuri game to have an English translation.
 MangaGamer went on to publish Kindred Spirits on the Roof in 2016, which was one of the first adult visual novels to be released uncensored on the Steam store.